dry-rb/dry-rb.org/source/gems/dry-auto_inject/basic-usage.html.md

 ### Passing manual dependencies

-To provide an alternative object for an object’s dependency, pass it to the initializer with a keyword argument matching the dependency’s name:
+To provide an alternative object for a dependency, pass it to the initializer with a keyword argument matching the dependency’s name:

 ```ruby
 class MyClass